 Tanzanians love children and are especially helpful to mothers.
 However, canned baby foods, powdered milk, and disposable nappies may not be available outside major towns.

 Most visitors require visas with the exception of citizens of certain countries of the Commonwealth.
 It is advisable to obtain them in advance from Embassies and High Commissions as several airlines insist on them prior to departure.
 They can however also be obtained, on arrival, at all points of entry.
 The requirement may change so you are advised to contact the appropriate diplomatic or consular authority before finalizing your travel arrangements.
-Although part of the union of Tanzania, Zanzibar remains in depend so, passports/Tanzania visas are required even in a day’s visit.
+Although part of the union of Tanzania, Zanzibar remains in depend so, so passports/Tanzania visas are required even on a day’s visit.

 Tanzania is a generally safe country, but don’t invite temptation.
 Keep an eye on your belongings.
 Don’t walk in the town or cities at night take a taxi.
 Don’t carry cameras or large amounts of cash; beware of pickpockets.
 Use hotel safety deposit boxes to safeguard valuables and obtain a receipt.
 Leave valuable jewelry at home.

 What to Wear

 Tanzania is a country that is growing and developing rapidly by world standards and so the relative value of the currency is beginning to come in line with the rest of the world gradually.
 With this in mind, we have put a few recommendations below as to what we tell our clients to budget.
 Please remember that all of our staff is paid and no one relies on tips as a substitute for wages.
 As with any tipping situation, if you enjoy your experience, give a generous tip, if you do not enjoy your experience, adjust the tip accordingly.

 Below is a recommended guideline for tipping: